International Relations BSc (Hons) – 2022 entry

 International Relations placements

 The distinguishing feature of our degree courses is their focus on application.
 You’ll be taught how to apply theoretical understandings of politics and international relations to world events and issues.
 We‘ll also equip you with the skills necessary to find a placement.

-The aim of our Professional Training placement is to provide you with first-hand experience of how politics operates in practice.
-Our students have completed placements in the voluntary sector, government departments, MPs offices, international organisations and the private sector.
+The aim of our award-winning Professional Training Placements is to provide you with first-hand experience of how politics and international relations operates in practice.
+Our students have completed placements in the voluntary sector, government departments, MPs’ offices, international organisations and the private sector.

 Current placement providers for the Department of Politics include: